CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 * c5n.18xlarge
 with 192 GiB memory, 14 Gbps EBS Bandwidth, and 100 Gbps Network Bandwidth

 Figure 1.
-AWS Recommended Parallel Cluster Configuration (Number of compute nodes depends on CPUs or NPCOLxNPROW specified in CMAQRun Script)
+AWS Recommended Parallel Cluster Configuration (Number of compute nodes depends on setting for NPCOLxNPROW and #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY )

 ![AWS Minimum Viable Product Configuration](../diagrams/aws_minimum_viable_product.png)

+Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.
+For c5n.18xlarge, there are 36 CPUs, so maximum value of YY is 36 or --ntask-per-node=36.
+If running a job with 180 processors, this would require the --nodes=XX or XX to be set to 5 compute nodes, as 36x5=180.
+The setting for NPCOLxNPROW must also be a maximum of 180, ie. 18 x 10 or 10 x 18 to use all of the CPUs in the parallel cluster.

 <a href="https://aws.amazon.com/blogs/aws/new-c5n-instances-with-100-gbps-networking/">C5n Instance </a>